syncfusion-content/maui-docs/MAUI/DataGrid/swiping.md

 <img alt="DataGrid with swiping" src="Images\swiping\maui-datagrid-swipe-template.png" width="404"/>

-N> Similarly, the desired content can be loaded using the `SfDataGrid.RightSwipeTemplate` when swiping to the left.
+N> Similarly, the desired content can be loaded using the [SfDataGrid.RightSwipeTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_RightSwipeTemplate) when swiping to the left.

 N> The `DataTemplateSelector` can be directly assigned to both the `SfDataGrid.RightSwipeTemplate` and the `SfDataGrid.LeftSwipeTemplate`.
 You can load the appropriate template based on the RowData and the row element provided in the event arguments.

 ## Swipe events

-`SwipeStarting`: Raised when the swipe offset changes from its initial value.
-The swipe action can be canceled by setting the `Cancel` property of the `DataGridSwipeStartingEventArgs` to `true`.
+[SwipeStarting](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SwipeStarting): Raised when the swipe offset changes from its initial value.
+The swipe action can be canceled by setting the `Cancel` property of the [DataGridSwipeStartingEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSwipeStartingEventArgs.html) to `true`.

-`SwipeEnded`: The event is triggered when the swipe offset value reaches `SfDataGrid.MaxSwipeOffset`, indicating that the swipe action is complete.
-This event is triggered with `DataGridSwipeEndedEventArgs`.
+[SwipeEnded](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SwipeEnded): The event is triggered when the swipe offset value reaches `SfDataGrid.MaxSwipeOffset`, indicating that the swipe action is complete.
+This event is triggered with [DataGridSwipeEndedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSwipeEndedEventArgs.html).

 `Swiping`: The event is raised while a row is being swiped.
-This event is triggered with `DataGridSwipingEventArgs`.
+This event is triggered with [DataGridSwipingEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSwipingEventArgs.html#properties).

 The swipe events provide the following properties in their arguments:

-* `RowIndex`: Defines the index of the swiping row.
+* [RowIndex](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSwipingEventArgs.html#Syncfusion_Maui_DataGrid_DataGridSwipingEventArgs_RowIndex): Defines the index of the swiping row.
-* `RowData`: Defines the underlying data associated with the swiped row as its argument.
+* [RowData](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSwipingEventArgs.html#Syncfusion_Maui_DataGrid_DataGridSwipingEventArgs_RowData): Defines the underlying data associated with the swiped row as its argument.
-* `SwipeDirection`: Defines the swipe direction of the swiped row.
+* [SwipeDirection](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSwipingEventArgs.html#Syncfusion_Maui_DataGrid_DataGridSwipingEventArgs_SwipeDirection): Defines the swipe direction of the swiped row.
-* `SwipeOffset`: Defines the current swipe offset of the row that is being swiped.
+* [SwipeOffset](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSwipingEventArgs.html#Syncfusion_Maui_DataGrid_DataGridSwipingEventArgs_SwipeOffset): Defines the current swipe offset of the row that is being swiped.

 By handling the swipe events, you can use the values of these properties from the arguments to perform any desired actions, such as deleting a row or editing the data, etc.